Dami500/data_set_up/README.md

-These are the Python Scripts I use for algorithmic trading.
+These are the Python Scripts I use for setting up my virtual environment

 Symbols.py obtains the tickers for the companies on the S&P 500 as well as their sector and currency and stores it on an SQL database